WA Planned Parenthood clinics prepare for surge as Idaho, other states restrict abortion

 “It’s not just getting the appointment, it’s getting them to the appointment and getting them home,” Berry said.

 Berry said each of their 15 sites in Washington has seen patients from Texas.
-She described it as a “ripple effect,” as abortion access plummeted in Texas, demand in neighboring states surged, which meant longer wait times, which meant patients seeking care farther away.
+She described it as a “ripple effect,” as abortion access plummeted in Texas and demand in neighboring states surged, which meant longer wait times, which meant patients seeking care farther away.

 “People who are able to fly say, ‘OK, where can I fly, where do I have family to stay with,’ ” Berry said.